ECC-BFMC/Documentation/source/data/racetrack/roadmarkings.rst

    :align: center
    :width: 50%

-Here are the dimensions for the crosswalk signalization
+Here are the dimensions for the crosswalk signalization (dimensions valid also for crosswalk on 1 lane).

 .. image:: ../../images/racetrack/Crosswalk.PNG
    :align: center
    :width: 50%

-Here are the dimensions for the two types of parking spots
+Here are the dimensions for parking spots.

 .. image:: ../../images/racetrack/Parking_spots.PNG
    :align: center